Mirrowel/Mirrobot-py/readme.md

 - Images must be less than 500KB and at least 300x200 pixels for OCR processing
 - The bot can also process images from URLs in messages
 - Custom pattern recognition can be extended in the source code

+## 🔄 Updates and Version History

+- **v0.25** - Current version with core OCR functionality and pattern matching
+- For latest updates, visit the [GitHub repository](https://github.com/Mirrowel/Mirrobot-py)

+## 📜 License

+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+See the [LICENSE.MD](LICENSE.MD) file for details.